Rachel's Tomb: Mamluk period

-In the 14th century, Antony of Cremona referred to the cenotaph as "the most wonderful tomb that I shall ever see.
+In 1327, Antony of Cremona referred to the cenotaph as "the most wonderful tomb that I shall ever see.
 I do not think that with 20 pairs of oxen it would be possible to extract or move one of its stones."
-It was described by Franciscan pilgrim Nicolas of Poggibonsi (1346–50) as being 7 feet high and enclosed by a rounded tomb with three gates.
+A Jewish pilgrimage guide (before 1341) describes a large dome, open on all four sides, with ten stones "ten fingers long" topped by one "sixteen fingers long" (diagram left).
+Nicolas of Poggibonsi (1346–50) describes the grave, including the "twelve stones", as 7 feet high and enclosed by a rounded tomb with three gates.

-From around the 15th century onwards, if not earlier, the tomb was occupied and maintained by the Muslim rulers.
-The Russian deacon Zozimos describes it as being a mosque in 1421.
-A guide published in 1467 credits Shahin al-Dhahiri with the building of a cupola, cistern and drinking fountain at the site.
+In the 15th century, if not earlier, the tomb was "appropriated by the Muslims" and rebuilt.

+The Russian deacon Zosimus describes a "Saracen mosque" in 1421, and John Poloner describes a "Saracen building" in 1422.
+A guide published in 1467 credits Shahin al-Dhahiri (1410-1470) with the building of a cupola, cistern and drinking fountain at the site.
 The Muslim rebuilding of the "dome on four columns" was also mentioned by Francesco Suriano in 1485.
 Felix Fabri (1480–83) described it as being "a lofty pyramid, built of square and polished white stone"; He also noted a drinking water trough at its side and reported that "this place is venerated alike by Muslims, Jews, and Christians".
 Bernhard von Breidenbach of Mainz (1483) described women praying at the tomb and collecting stones to take home, believing that they would ease their labour.
-Pietro Casola (1494) described it as being "beautiful and much honoured by the Moors."
+Pietro Casola (1494) described it as being "beautiful and much honoured by the Moors".
+Obadiah of Bertinoro (1488) writes that "There is a round dome built upon it but it does not look old to me."
 Mujir al-Din al-'Ulaymi (1495), the Jerusalemite qadi and Arab historian, writes under the heading of Qoubbeh Râhîl ("Dome of Rachel") that Rachel's tomb lies under this dome on the road between Bethlehem and Bayt Jala and that the edifice is turned towards the Sakhrah (the rock inside the Dome of the Rock) and widely visited by pilgrims.

+Noe Bianco (1527) describes "three beautiful domes, each with four columns".

 Ottoman period

 Seventeenth century

-In 1615 Muhammad Pasha of Jerusalem repaired the structure and transferred exclusive use of the site to the Jews.
-In 1626, Franciscus Quaresmius visited the site and found that the tomb had been rebuilt by the locals several times.
-He also found near it a cistern and many Muslim graves.